Deep League Auction Strategy: A Road Map for NL- and AL-Only Leagues

 Spread the Wealth on Hitting

 I haven’t changed when it comes to offense in deep leagues.
 If you don’t spread your money around you end up with holes all over the place.
-Think the 2019 catcher pool, but filling up half your lineup.
+Think the 2020 catcher pool, but filling up half your lineup.
 This likely means I won’t be rostering Mike Trout, Mookie Betts, or any other of baseball’s best players.
 What I will do is roster a bunch of ‘boring’ veterans with guaranteed starting jobs.
 I want to fill my offense with reliable players I can count on to contribute in my counting stats.
 Among these veterans, I can also usually count on one or two to have career years and approach the production of some of the stars I bypassed.
-Think Ryan Zimmerman in 2017 or Matt Carpenter last year.
+Think D.J.
+Lemahiue last year or Matt Carpenter in 2018.
 This approach isn’t sexy and no one is calling you a genius at the draft, but in my experience, it leads to strong offenses that perform well across all five hitting categories.

 Stars and Scrubs on Pitching

 The changing usage when it comes to Major League starting pitchers means we have to change our approach in fantasy.
-I wrote about in depth in my recent article on Winning Pitching Strategy for 2019.
 Basically all starting pitchers except the top few are not going as deep into games as they did even a few years ago.
 This means the elite arms are worth more than ever before, but the gap between the rest of the starting pitchers and middle relievers is being narrowed.
 This sets up the perfect scenario to use a stars and scrubs approach.
 In all honesty, I’ve leaned this way in deep leagues for a long time.
 The current environment means it will be all the more effective.

 This approach means I’ll spend relatively big on two aces or near aces.
 I’ll also make sure I get two closers I feel like I can trust.
 I probably won’t go top shelf, but a couple of second-tier closers.
 Then I’ll fill my staff in with top middle relievers and hopefully starting pitching values I like.
 I’m looking for my staff to start the season to consist of five starting pitchers and four relievers.